All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is CJC-1295?

 CJC-1295 is a synthetic growth hormone-releasing hormone (GHRH) analog that stimulates the pituitary gland to produce and release more growth hormone.
-Available as CJC-1295 with DAC (extended half-life) and without DAC (shorter-acting, pulsatile release), both forms elevate GH and its key downstream mediator, insulin-like growth factor 1 (IGF-1).
+Available as CJC-1295 with DAC (extended half-life) and without DAC (shorter-acting, pulsatile release), both forms improve GH and its key downstream mediator, insulin-like growth factor 1 (IGF-1).

 Interest in CJC-1295 for joint health stems from the well-documented role of the GH/IGF-1 axis in maintaining and repairing the connective tissues that make up joints, including cartilage, tendons, ligaments, and synovial fluid.